-That’s needed to get past the small talk.
-But at the same time, you need to be adaptable and move with the conversation.
+Some tricks can be needed to get past the small talk, read more here about the details of starting a conversation.
+At the same time, you need to be adaptable and move with the conversation.

 There is no need to research an extensive topic prior to talking about it and try to stick to it.
 This isn’t school, and you aren’t giving a dissertation on the subject.

-Later in the conversation, you might end up on your territory, and you’ll be able to teach them.
+Later in the conversation, you might end up talking about something you’re knowledgeable about.

-9. Be on the lookout for the hidden core of the subject
+11. Be on the lookout for the deeper layers of a conversation

 If your conversation revolves around the take-out food you ordered after your boyfriend broke up with you, ask yourself this, why are you talking about the food?

 Use critical thinking to navigate towards the heart of the matter.
 In this example, the heart is clearly the breakup.

 From there you can share your more personal thoughts like: